Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 is computationally expensive, and it is therefore a good idea to train the model using GPU acceleration.
 Personally I did it using [Google Colaboratory](https://colab.research.google.com/).

+The training can be perfromed by executing the following code:

 ```python
 # if you have a saved model, this is enough
 Bert_clf.fit(X_train['text'],y_train)